dmaulikr/HealthyLife/README.md

 - [ ] User can sign in using OAuth login flow.
 - [ ] User can pull to refresh.

+Demo Library:

+- [ ] Demo Exercise library (play Youtube videos)
+- [ ] User can customize their plan using demo exercise.
+- [ ] User can send exercise plan they created to other users

+Personal journal:

+- [ ] Post picture and description of food  (food journal)
+- [ ] Record activities done  (activities journal)
+- [ ] Record result pictures and stat (result journal)
+- [ ] Creating your own plan using demo library or getting plan from your personal trainers (activities planned)
+- [ ] Get notification when user start the work out plan you send them.
+- [ ] Get notification when user finish

+Newfeed:

+- [ ] tableview list of other users profile.

 The following **optional** features are implemented:

 - [ ] Optional feature